The $\alpha$-SQG patch problem is illposed in $C^{2,\beta}$ and $W^{2,p}$

 \subsection{Motivation}

 Part of our motivation for the analysis of the patch problem for $\alpha$-SQG equation came from the beautiful numerical simulations~\cite{MR2141918,MANCHO2015152,SD1,SD2} that provide numerical evidence for the existence of instabilities/finite time singularity formation in the SQG patch dynamics.
 In earlier numerical simulations~\cite{MR2141918,MANCHO2015152} two patches appear to touch each other and simultaneously develop corners at the point of touch.
-In the Dritschel-Scott scenarios~\cite{SD1,SD2}, the patch exhibit a cascade of rapid collapse and filamentation.
+In the Dritschel-Scott scenarios~\cite{SD1,SD2}, the patch exhibits a cascade of rapid collapse and filamentation.
 They also found a simultaneous blowup of the maximum curvature and the inverse of filament width.
 While rigorously justifying such numerical simulation remains out of reach, our analysis here reveals some fine structures of the $\alpha$-patch dynamics and could be of further interest in other settings.
-Indeed, our key finding is the special structure of the curvature equation, that features a leading linear dispersion term and drives the ill-posedness results.
+Indeed, our key finding is the special structure of the curvature equation, which features a leading linear dispersion term and drives the ill-posedness results.
 Although we discovered this special structure first in the case of the vortex patches \cite{asqg_nosplash}, in the $\alpha$-patch case this linear dispersion term leads to much stronger ill-posedness as will be described below.